eshita19/oracle-db/README.md

 # Oracle-db

+## Tips:
+  - Distinct used only once and in the begining.
+  - char datatype can be created without specifying size.
+It will take default 1.
+For varchar we need to specify.
+  - Null comes last in order asc.
+In order to move it first use "Nulls First" with order by.
+  - We can use expressions(salary*100), alias, columns not in select in order by clause.
+  - select replace('eshita','ita') from dual; --Since the 3rd arg is not specified, it will replace by ''
+  - select trim('ta' from 'eshitaaa') from dual; -- Can specify ony on character for trim
+  -

 ## Entity Relationship Model :
    - It is used to display all the relationships.
    - Entity: Table, Attributes: Columns of Table, Relationship: Foreign References to other tables( 1:1, 1:*, *:1)